-Live webinars work best for those who have experience hosting traditional ones.
-This type of content has a much higher success rate, since YouTube, Facebook, and LinkedIn algorithms are known to push live vids with high engagement rates higher up in the feed.
+Live webinars work best for those who have experience hosting traditional, in-person ones.
+This type of content has a much higher success rate, since YouTube, Facebook and LinkedIn algorithms are known to push live videos with high engagement rates higher up in the feed.

-Going live with a webinar on multiple social platforms expands your reach exponentially and allows for a more effective CTA while the webinar is still live.
+Going live with a webinar on multiple social platforms expands your reach exponentially and allows for a more effective call to action (CTA) while the webinar is live.

 Promoting your live webinar by going live on different sites at the same time has the potential to outshine most of your other promotional activities.
-Places like Facebook, LinkedIn, and YouTube are undergoing continuous algorithm changes.
-We see new instruments emerge and audiences shift.
+Platforms like Facebook, LinkedIn and YouTube are undergoing continuous algorithm changes.
 Leveraging the reach of any one of them will push your content’s engagement rates.

-A consistent presence at mainstream content delivery platforms helps you:
+A consistent presence on mainstream social platforms helps you:

-- Get the reach.
+- Amplify reach.
 Creating content is one thing, but getting it to your audience is another.
 More users means a bigger audience pool.

-- Gain better targeting.
-Get to a different demographic and advertise your broadcast in a slightly different manner depending on the platform you use.
+- Improve targeting.
+Reach a different demographic and advertise your broadcast in a slightly different manner depending on the platform you use.